ETH-NEXUS/aebc2_website/index.md

 ### Registration & Agenda

-Registration will be done through the IRB Barcelona Website, where you can also find the agenda.
-A link to the registration page will be added soon.
+Registration & abstract submission will be done through the [event website](https://www.irbbarcelona.org/en/events/aebc2-barcelona21-workshop) at IRB Barcelona Website, where you can also find the agenda.

+> [Register](https://www.irbbarcelona.org/en/events/aebc2-barcelona21-workshop) today and [submit your abstract](https://www.irbbarcelona.org/en/events/aebc2-barcelona21-workshop) for a contributed talk in one of the three sessions.

 ## Scope